seydoucisse/jwt-spring-boot-starter/docs/index.md

 - `jwt.enabled`: Whether to enable JWT authentication.
 Default: `true`.
 - `jwt.secret`: The secret key used to sign and verify JWT tokens.
 (Minimum 64 characters)
-- `jwt.expiration-ms`: The expiration time of JWT tokens in milliseconds.
-Default: `86400000` (24 hours).
+- `jwt.expiration-duration`: The expiration time of JWT tokens in milliseconds.
+Default: `1d` (1 day).
 - `jwt.issuer`: The issuer of JWT tokens.
-- `jwt.refresh-window-ms`: The refresh window time in milliseconds.
-Default: `300000` (5 mins).
+- `jwt.refresh-window-duration`: The refresh window time in milliseconds.
+Default: `5m` (5 minutes).
-- `jwt.blacklisted-cleanup-interval-ms`: The interval for cleaning up blacklisted tokens in milliseconds.
-Default: `600000` (10 mins).
+- `jwt.blacklisted-cleanup-interval`: The interval for cleaning up blacklisted tokens in milliseconds.
+Default: `5m` (5 minutes).
 - `jwt.excluded-paths`: The paths to exclude from JWT authentication.
 Default: `/api/auth/**`, `/swagger-ui/**`, `/v3/api-docs/**`.
 - `jwt.token-prefix`: The prefix for JWT tokens.
 Default: `Bearer `.
 - `jwt.token-header`: The header name for JWT tokens.
 Default: `Authorization`.